 The novel is written by Yaa Gyasi, presenting the theme of discrimination, endorsement, and family.

-Homegoing Summary H omegoing is a novel by Yaa Gyasi, which depicts the histories of two families, beginning with half-sisters Esi and Effia, who never met.
-Effia marries a slave trader, and her Homegoing follows the descendants over two centuries until the two sides of the family reunite by way of two distant cousins who complete a “homegoing” to each other and Africa.
+Homegoing follows the descendants over two centuries until the two sides of the family reunite by way of two distant cousins who complete a “homegoing” to each other and Africa.
 As such, Homegoing is a modern retelling of slaves’ histories and the Black American experience, but it is also the story of two Ghanaian tribes and the violent legacy of the trans-Atlantic slave trade on both sides of the Atlantic.
 Yaa Gyasi's Homegoing Chapter Summary.

 Ibm entry level software engineer salary